josemaia/book-summaries/phoenix-project/summaries.md

   - "When deployments don’t go as planned, whether the plan was written by your group or mine, it affects everybody else."
 - They forgot the security guy!
 He doesn't get to share a personal story.
 - "Left unchecked, technical debt will ensure that the only work that gets done is unplanned work!”
-- The managers come up with a hail mary - freeeze all work except for Phoenix work.
+- The managers come up with a Hail Mary - freeze all work except for Phoenix work.
   - Development can still continue working on non-Phoenix projects, but just won't deploy them
   - Operations freezes all work for two weeks